 Don't miss out on a chance to study abroad during your time at Berkeley.
 20% of Berkeley Study Abroad participants are transfer students, and our goal is to increase the percentage every year.

 Congratulations on your acceptance to Cal!
 By attending Berkeley, you are also gaining access to hundreds of study and intern programs abroad.
 Plan early and strategically in order to make the most of this opportunity.
-To get started, we recommend you take these 3 easy steps:
+To get started, we recommend you: